ONLINE BANKING

 The hardest decision was how to make navigation feel genuinely learnable across both platforms without it feeling forced or compromised on either.
 I designed two different desktop navigation structures and tested both during usability testing to find which felt more intuitive.
 One used a top navigation bar consistent with most desktop banking conventions.
 The other moved the menu into the body of the page, closer to how mobile bottom navigation works spatially.
 Testing made the decision clear.

+The design system took around 2.5 weeks to build which is longer than I should have allowed.
+I got caught in trying to make it perfect.
 Everything was built on design tokens (primitives, semantics, then components) so that accessibility decisions like colour contrast and typography were structural rather than a checklist at the end.
 Atkinson Hyperlegible was chosen as the typeface specifically because it was co-designed with the visually impaired community and built for legibility at small sizes.

 I went straight to Figma rather than paper sketching because I find it faster to think through problems when I can undo and iterate in real time.